-Principles of Health Science is designed to provide students the opportunity for comprehensive study of human anatomy and physiology, medical terms, intro to basic patient care skills, AHA First Aid and CPR certification, as well as health career exploration.
-Students will also address the relevance of this class to today's health care industry.
-This course is the required prerequisite for Health Science Theory and Clinical, Pharmacology, and Practicum in Health Science.
-Successful completion of both semesters of this course will satisfy the Health credit required for graduation.
+Health Science Theory is a one-hour full-year program that provides students the opportunity for comprehensive study of human anatomy and physiology, medical terms, intro to basic patient care skills, AHA First Aid and CPR certification, as well as health career exploration.
+This course is the required prerequisite for Practicum in Health Science I & II (Clinical Rotations I & II) and Pharmacology.
+Successful completion of both semesters of this course will satisfy the Health requirement for graduation.